 This past summer I was fortunate enough to spend an entire week traveling around the Lombardy region of Italy.
-Half of my time was focused in Milan with the other portion dedicated to visiting scenic rural places such as Chiavenna and Bergamo.
+Half of my time was focused in Milan.
+The other portion dedicated to visiting scenic rural places such as Chiavenna and Bergamo.

-In Milan, I was surprised by the diversity of activities on offer – aside from just shopping – including sampling cuisine unique to the city, wandering around streets covered with tasteful street art, and experiencing fine dining and drinking in the evening.
+In Milan, I was surprised by the diversity of activities on offer – aside from just shopping.
+Including sampling cuisine unique to the city.
+Also, wandering around streets covered with tasteful street art.
+And finally experiencing fine dining and drinking in the evening.

 Even more fascinating to me was how easy it was to escape the city and be fully immersed in the countryside.
-An hour or two by train allowed us to be straddling the border with Switzerland in the Italian Alps or marveling at the magnificent Lake Como.
+Merely, an hour or two by train allowed us to be straddling the border with Switzerland.
+Nearby the Italian Alps.
+Or marveling at the magnificent Lake Como.

 The following is a travel and food guide of 10 unique things you can experience while visiting Lombardia.

 10 Things to do in Lombardy